 Flour war (the how-to)

-Well, after a good night’s sleep and a nice breakfast with family, the residents of Galaxidi get ready for the flour war by wearing old clothes, which they do not mind getting ruined in the battle.
-They paint their faces with blue paint, ochre, ash, or charcoal, and many people also bring cloth bags which they fill with coloured flour.
+After a good night’s sleep and an excellent breakfast with the family, the residents of Galaxidi get ready for the flour war by wearing old clothes, which they do not mind getting ruined in the battle.
+They paint their faces with blue paint, ochre, ash, or charcoal, and many people also bring cloth bags, which they fill with coloured flour.

-That said, some people, most probably tourists, like to wear protective uniforms on top of their clothes.
-For some, myself included, this takes away a big deal of fun that comes from getting colourfully dirty and the satisfaction of cleaning all that dirt off afterwards.
+That said, some people, most probably tourists, like to wear protective uniforms over their clothes.
+For some, myself included, this takes away the fun of getting colourfully dirty and the satisfaction of cleaning all that dirt off afterwards.

-Yet, putting on goggles is recommended since eyes do burn like hell (or onion) when flour gets in them.
+Yet, goggles are recommended since eyes burn like hell (or onion) when flour gets in them.
 Wearing face masks is also a good idea, as breathing sometimes becomes challenging, especially when the fight heats up.

 Moving on, when everyone is dressed the way they like, they head to a place predefined by the local authority or the town council.
 This marks the beginning spot of the event.
-This is also where large quantities of coloured flour are distributed to those who were running short on time and could not get flour on their own.
+This is also where large quantities of coloured flour are distributed to those running short on time and who cannot get flour on their own.

-Participants keep throwing each other with coloured flour until each one of them turns into a human rainbow.
+Participants keep throwing each other with coloured flour until each turns into a human rainbow.
 The war officially ends when they run out of flour, but the festival does not.
 So they leave the harbour road and head to local bars for more dancing and singing.

-The flour war is an extraordinarily fun festival that is not held anywhere in the country but in Galaxidi.
-So, if you ever consider visiting Greece and want to indulge in an exceptional, genuine Greek experience, make sure you schedule your trip around Clean Monday.
-Galaxidi is only a few hours drive or a short flight from Athens.
+The Flour War is an enjoyable festival held in Galaxidi, not anywhere else in the country.
+So, if you ever consider visiting Greece and want to indulge in an exceptional, genuine Greek experience, schedule your trip around Clean Monday.
+Galaxidi is only a few hours’ drive or a short flight from Athens.

-Do not forget to check our full guide for a fantastic vacation in iconic Greece.
-If you’re looking for something outside the country but still want the European experience, these European city breaks may help you plan a luxurious vacation.
+Remember to check our full guide for a fantastic vacation in iconic Greece.
+If you want something outside the country but want the European experience, these European city breaks may help you plan a luxurious holiday.